There are two types of candidates under the MMP electoral system:

 - complete form M41-Sch which includes details of the candidates.
 The schedule records each candidate’s electorate to be contested, their full names, the names to appear on the ballot paper if different to their full names, and the electorate that they are enrolled in,

-- include a deposit of $300 (GST inclusive) for each candidate, with the schedule.
-The deposit for all candidates must be on one bank draft or bank cheque made out to ‘Electoral Commission Trust Account’.
-For information on refund of deposits see Part 7 of this booklet,
+include a deposit of $300 (GST inclusive) for each candidate, with the schedule.
+The deposit for all candidates must be paid either by:

 - sign the statutory declaration in the schedule stating that you are satisfied that each candidate on the schedule is qualified to be a constituency candidate,

-- lodge the completed schedule and deposit, directly with the Electoral Commission, no later than noon on the day before nomination day.
+- lodge the completed schedule and deposit or evidence of deposit, directly with the Electoral Commission, no later than noon on the day before nomination day (noon Monday 25 August 2014).

 Rejection of bulk nomination schedule